FDA approves new drug Wegovy to combat obesity | ExBulletin

 FDA approves new drug Wegovy to combat obesity

 America has a new weapon in the fight against obesity.
-Friday FDA approved Wegovy, a new weight loss drug for people who are obese or overweight and have at least one weight-related medical problem.
+Friday FDA approved The new weight loss drug Wegovy is for people who are overweight or overweight and have one or more weight-related medical shortcomings.

 “Obesity must be considered in the same way as high blood pressure, high cholesterol and diabetes,” said Dr. Domenica Rubino, director of the Washington Center for Weight Management.

-According to Rubino, people taking existing obesity medications lose an average of about 7% to 9% of their body weight.
+According to Rubino, people taking current obesity medications lose about 7% to 9% of their median weight.
 “People who need 10%, 15%, or 20% weight loss need tools,” she said.

-During the 16-month study, Wegovy patients lost an average of 17% of their body weight.
-Side effects included diarrhea and nausea, which usually disappeared with gradual dose increases.
-Patients who stopped taking the drug regained more than half of their weight loss.
+During the 16-month study, Wegovy patients lost a median weight of 17% of body weight.
+The side effects were diarrhea and nausea, which were often resolved by gradually increasing the dose.
+Patients who stopped taking the drug lost more than half their weight.

-Exam participant Lisa Lobilard lost 63 pounds.
-She said she had previously tried a trendy diet and other methods that seemed to help her lose weight.
+Trial participant Lisa Lobilard lost 63 kilograms.
+She said she had pre-tried a trendy diet and other strategies that she thought would help her lose excess weight.

 Wegovy is similar to the diabetes drug Ozempic and has already been prescribed off-label use for weight loss.
-Both drugs mimic natural hormones that help regulate appetite.
-Wegovy is approved for long-term use and is recommended for combination with diet and exercise.
+Both drugs mimic pure hormones that help regulate the urge to eat.
+Wegovy has been approved for long-term use and is very useful whether combined with diet or training.

 “These hormones actually affect the signals in the brain,” Rubino said.
-“Actually, it’s not just the power of will.
-It’s more complicated.
+“It really isn’t just about the power of will.
+It’s much more complicated.
 This physiology is so powerful that it’s not your fault.”

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online